kekskurse/go-mail-admin/Readme.md

 go get github.com/rakyll/statik
 ```

-Create a "public" folder and copy the dist folder from the client into it
+Create a "public" folder and copy the dist folder from the client into it.

 ```
 mkdir public